-This weekend a couple of attorneys dragged me downtown for a bunch of vendor appointments she had scheduled.
+This weekend a couple of attorneys from Dallas dragged me downtown for a bunch of vendor appointments she had scheduled.
 I was totally apprehensive about these meetings, to say the least.

 First of all, I am not a hands-on bride.
 Send me some pictures, throw in a Skype conversation, and I am good to go.
 For example, I haven’t tried on a single wedding dress yet–and I don’t plan on going shopping anytime soon either.